kanwren/augustus/README.md

 import { Schemas as S } from "@nprindle/augustus";

 class Sub {
-    // The 'context' is dependency injected, and should not be serialized. constructor(readonly context: Super, readonly n: number) {}
+    // The 'context' is dependency injected, and should not be serialized constructor(readonly context: Super, readonly n: number) {}
 }